Top 7 Most Common Knee Pain Causes & their ultimate treatment one must know!

 4. Knee Braces: A knee brace helps your knee by supporting it and keeping it steady.
 It’s like a sturdy frame made of hard plastic or metal with soft pads and straps.
 These straps wrap around your knee and leg to keep everything in the right position.
 Your doctor will let you know what kind of brace you need and how long you should wear it.

 5. Surgery: Surgery for knee pain is not usually the first option.
 But if your pain is really bad andknee pain- Knee replacement nothing else is working, your doctor might suggest it.
-Surgery could be necessary if you have a torn ligament, a broken bone, or if your arthritis is very severe.
+Knee Surgery could be necessary if you have a torn ligament, a broken bone, or if your arthritis is very severe.

 Comments